 The Kentucky Supreme Court will consider whether juries must be diverse after a judge dismisses an all-white jury.

 In 2014 alone, more than 284,000 cases of rape and sexual assault occurred among people 12 and older.
-Representatives of victim advocacy groups and law enforcement help map out the process of making the first step to disclosure.
+Representatives of victim advocacy groups and la

 People who are victims of childhood sexual abuse often hear a refrain: Come forward and name your abuser.
 Justice will be done.
 But we rarely get to h